Ghetto benches

 The seating in benches marked a peak of antisemitism in Poland between the world wars according to Jerzy Jan Lerski.
 It antagonized not only Jews, but also many Poles.
 Jewish students protested these policies, along with some Poles who supported them by standing instead of sitting.
 The segregation continued until the invasion of Poland in World War II.
 Poland's occupation by Nazi Germany suppressed the entire Polish educational system.
-In the eastern half of Poland annexed by the Soviet Union, similar discriminatory policies were lifted and replaced with other repressive actions against Jews.
+In the eastern half of Poland annexed by the Soviet Union, such discriminatory policies in education were lifted.

 Background

 The percentage of Poland's Jewish population increased greatly during the Russian Civil War.
 Following Poland's return to independence, several hundred thousand Jews joined the already numerous Polish Jewish minority living predominantly in the cities.
 The new arrivals were the least assimilated of all European Jewish communities of that period.
 Jews formed the second largest minority after Ukrainians, of about 10 percent of the total population of the Polish Second Republic.
 Jewish representation in the institutions of higher learning began to increase already during World War I. By the early 1920s, Jewish students constituted over one-third of all students attending Polish universities.
 The difficult situation in the private sector, compounded by the Great Depression, led to a massive enrollment in universities.
 In 1923, Jewish students constituted 63 percent of all students of stomatology, 34 percent of medical sciences, 29 of philosophy, 25 percent of chemistry and 22 percent of law (26 percent by 1929) at all Polish universities.
 Anger over their numbers, which remained out of proportion with that of the mostly gentile population of Poland during the Interbellum, contributed to a backlash.

 Proposals to reinstitute the numerus clausus, which would restrict Jewish enrollment to 10 percent of the student body (roughly the percentage of Jews living in Poland), were made as early as 1923.
 However, the proposals were rejected as they would have violated the Little Treaty of Versailles.
 In spite of these earlier objections, Poland later renounced the Treaty in 1934.
 Polish nationalism and hostility towards minorities, particularly Jews, increased.
 Discriminatory policies regarding Jews in education in Poland continued the practice of the Russian Empire's numerus clausus policy, implemented by the Empire during Poland's partitions, which restricted, by means of quotas, the participation of Jews in public life.
 Issues that had earlier been resolved by the Russian Empire were now decided locally, uniting the Poles while dividing the nation as a whole.